youssefsiam38/supabase/examples/realtime/nextjs-authorization-demo/README.md

 ### Connecting to Broadcast is Essentially the Same

 The biggest difference between Broadcast and Broadcast Authorization is the latter's requirement of creating the Channel before clients subscribe to the Channel.
-Other than that, your clients can connect to Realtime Channel as they normally would and Realtime server will check RLS policies on client connect.
+Other than that, your clients can connect to Realtime Channel as they normally would and Realtime server will check RLS Policies on client connect.

 You can check this code at the [protected/page.tsx](app/protected/page.tsx).